This is classic cross-country lap racing at its best!

 This is cross-country racing at its best!

 What’s the challenge?
-These cross-country events are normally run on an 8-10km circuit for solo racers, pairs and in teams of three and offer four or seven hour options.
+These cross-country events are normally run on an 8-10km circuit for solo racers and pairs.
 The solo rider or relay team in their respective categories/age groups with the most amount of laps completed in the least amount of time within the racing window, wins.

 These events aim to reward as many riders as possible with prizes at each event and across the series.
 There are age-group and eBike category podiums.
 Racers receive a placing in their age category and in an online General Classification (GC).